 Here’s a quick overview of the pitfall of adding more to our managed services delivery without proportional monetization.

 - Application Management, IT Security, and vCIO services don’t fall into the core MSP value proposition.
 Mixing them into the Managed Infrastructure Services creates confusion.
-The current infrastructure expertise was not always so convertible to process, business, or security expertise.
+The current IT infrastructure expertise was not always so convertible to process, business, or security expertise.
 Clients may have trouble believing you’re qualified for the others.

 - These additional services create confusion in your messaging as well.
 What makes you better than your competition if you can’t clearly differentiate ourselves?
 If you just mesh these services into the MSP package, they and the value perceived get lost as "features of the MSP program" rather than stand-alone products.

 - As you add services, your MSP offering becomes more expensive.
 Your competition can still claim the same offering, though it isn’t, and at a lower price point.
 Clients will see no differentiation and not understand what makes you more expensive.

 - If you stack all these services together, you lose flexibility.
 Clients may not need some of what they’re paying for, so you’ll lose the ability to deliver packages suited to the primary need/lower maturity/small client segment.